 Leon in Curse of the Werewolf has no such freedom.
 God has already cursed him, and his soul may suffer from a forever curse.

 The Curse of He Who Walks Alone

 In general, the werewolf is someone who does not want to be a werewolf.
-Characters played by everyone from Lon Chaney Jr to Paul Naschy to David Naughton were werewolves who suffered from the curse of being a werewolf.
+Characters played by everyone from Lon Chaney Jr to Paul Naschy to David Naughton were werewolves suffering from the lupine curse.
 Quite frequently, the cursed werewolf is also a flawed or tortured human.
-The actual curse of being an werewolf is an extension of the troubles they suffer in their human form.
-The wolf becomes a manifestation of their psychological anger allowing them to lash out and not have to accept responsibility.
+The actual curse of being a werewolf is an extension of the troubles they suffer in their human form.
+The wolf becomes a manifestation of their psychological anger, allowing them to lash out and not have to accept responsibility.
 Leon acts in the same way.
-He never knew his mother, he knows his adopted family is not his real family, he struggles in the role of a low paid laborer, his love is unrequited, and he knows he suffers from a disorder that forever keeps him from truly joining the human race.
-He cannot join it for he is not a human being.
-He is a werewolf.
-Even though he is in human form with the exception of the three nights the moon is full, he is defined a werewolf.
-Even though he was cursed due to no fault of his own, Leon's burden of carrying the curse of the werewolf on his shoulders can never be alleviated except by leaving the human race by death.
+Leon never knew his mother, he struggles as a low-paid laborer, his love goes unrequited, and he knows he suffers from a disorder that forever keeps him from joining the human race.
+Leon cannot join it, for he is not a human being.
+Leon is a werewolf.
+Even though he is in human form except for the three nights the moon is full, the curse of the werewolf defines him.
+Though cursed due to no fault of his own, Leon's carries the curse of the werewolf on his shoulders, a burden never alleviated until he departs the earth.